Second Look: Friends Season 1, Episode 10 – “The One with the Monkey”

-On the heels of the first Friends Thanksgiving came ‘Monkey’, an episode about New Year’s Eve.
-Separated on air by a month (the show’s first hiatus) and the third-lowest rated episode of the show’s first season, ‘Monkey’ hits a few early emotional high notes for the show, although its not an episode without its flaws – flaws that undoubtedly begin with Ross.
+On the heels of the first Friends Thanksgiving episode came “The One with the Monkey”, the young sitcom’s first New Year’s Eve episode.
+Though its perhaps only notable as the third-lowest rated episode of the show’s first season and the one that introduced Marcel to the series, “The One with the Monkey” hits a few early emotional high notes for the show, although its not an episode without its flaws – flaws that undoubtedly begin with Ross.

-My issues with Schwimmer’s performance in early episodes is well-noted, but the problem in ‘Monkey’ is with its titular character: Marcel.
-To this day, the inclusion of Marcel in a handful of episodes this season (and ‘The One After the Superbowl’, a low point for the series in season 2) stand out as some of Friends weakest material.
+My issues with Schwimmer’s performance in early episodes is well-noted, but the problem in “The One with the Monkey” is with its titular character: Marcel.
+To this day, the inclusion of Marcel in a handful of episodes this season (and “The One After the Superbowl”, a low point for the series in season two) stand out as some of Friends weakest material.
 We’re 10 episodes into the show, and Ross’s de-evolution from the pilot (“I’m grabbing a spoon”) continues as he emotionally latches onto a primate to fill the holes of conversation, attention, and conflict from his marriage to Carol.
 All it really does is bring out whiny Ross, who whimpers on the sidelines when Rachel mentions Paulo, and later does nothing to step in when she arrives with her face beaten in (more on that weird moment later).

 Besides, the presence of a monkey on Friends never feels anything more than a gimmick, a cheap attempt to derive some kind of animal humor out of a character who kind of flounders around the first season until the writers start winding him up for the events of the finale.
 And in ‘Monkey’, it’s a big detraction from an episode that I otherwise find really entertaining, a great emotional companion to the sentiments of the episode preceding it.